South Africas Tutu Casts Early Ballot In Local Poll - UrduPoint

 South Africa's Tutu Casts Early Ballot In Local Poll

-South Africa's veteran anti-apartheid icon Desmond Tutu on Saturday appeared before journalists for the third time in 2021 to cast an early vote for local elections this week
+South Africa's veteran anti-apartheid icon Desmond Tutu appeared before journalists on Saturday for the third time in 2021 to cast an early vote for local elections next week

-Cape Town, (APP - UrduPoint / Pakistan Point News - 30th Oct, 2021 ) :South Africa's veteran anti-apartheid icon Desmond Tutu on Saturday appeared before journalists for the third time in 2021 to cast an early vote for local elections this week.
+Cape Town, (APP - UrduPoint / Pakistan Point News - 30th Oct, 2021 ) :South Africa's veteran anti-apartheid icon Desmond Tutu appeared before journalists on Saturday for the third time in 2021 to cast an early vote for local elections next week.

 The Nobel peace laureate, who recently turned 90, voted alongside his wife Leah in their Cape Town home.